ziglang/zig/deps/lld/docs/windows_support.rst

 almost all command line options that the linker shipped with Microsoft Visual C++ (link.exe) supports.

-The current status is that LLD can link itself on Windows x86/x64 using Visual C++ 2013 as the compiler.
+The current status is that LLD is used to link production builds of large real-world binaries such as Firefox and Chromium.

 Development status
 ==================